 If there are non-alcoholic items that contribute to the volume of the batch (juices, etc) that you are not inventorying, you can either create new items for these or create a generic item called "Non-Alcoholic Batch Ingredients".

-STEP 3: Creating an Item for the Batch
+Creating an Item for the Batch

 After adding all of the ingredients to the batch, click the “Used as inventory Item” checkbox.
 This creates an item of the batch that can be counted when you take inventory.

 The size of the item is based on the yield that you have set.
 In this example, it creates a 750ml Negroni Batch.
+You can tell which items are batches because "(batch)" appears beside the item title.

 With the batched item created, make sure to count it when you next take inventory.
 The count of the batched items is recorded and then converted back to the base ingredients when viewing consumption and variance so you’ll see your overall usage of each ingredient.